 - The attendees: Who are the attendees, and what backgrounds and seniorities do they have?
 What is the quality of the attendees going to be?

-- The organizer: Who is the organizer of the event?
+- The organizer: Who is the organizer of the online event?
 Is it a professional organizer or a student association and/or group?
 Do they have experience or is it the first time they are organizing this event?
 Which platform are they using for their event?

-- The character of the event: Is the event exclusive and by invite-only or open to anyone?
-Do the attendees need to go through an application process or can anyone just register and walk in?
+- The character of the online event: Is the event exclusive and by invite-only or open to anyone?
+Do the attendees need to go through an application process or can anyone just register and join?

-How To Strategize and Plan for the Career Event
+How To Strategize and Plan for the Online Career Event

 - When: As soon as you confirm your participation

-- What: Start with the different formats the event offers - which are the formats you’ll be taking part in?
+- What: Start with the different formats the event offers - which formats will you be taking part in?
 What do you need to plan and organize in advance?
 Since the event will take place online, make sure that you become familiar with using the career event platform of your choice.

-2. Get your colleagues involved and on board for the career event
+2. Get your colleagues involved and on board for the online career event

 - When: After you have completed the initial plan

-- What: Once you know the different formats and program points you need to cover, think about the internal resources you need to involve and on board for the event.
+- What: Once you know the different formats and program points you need to cover, think about the internal resources you need to involve for the event.
 Start reaching out to your colleagues, get their buy-in and block their calendars in advance.

-3. Plan the content for the career event
+3. Plan the content for the online career event

 - When: After you have completed the initial plan

-4. Booth and merchandise for the career event
+4. Booth and merchandise for the online career event

 - When: One week before the event

 - What: Before the event takes place, you should get everyone on the same call or in the same room to discuss the structure, strategy and to do’s for the event, as well as the technical requirements to make sure everyone is ready to go.
 This will help you create critical alignment and have everyone on the same page.

-How To Maximize Your Output from the Career Event
+How To Maximize Your Output from the Virtual Career Event

 Involve colleagues from other teams and not just HR